I've heard Melbourne ticket inspectors make traveling on the trains unpleasant for tourists, is this true?

 - They appear to have stepped up the number of inspectors / inspections

-That being said, I have almost always traveled with a valid ticket, and not had a problem (the one time I forgot my wallet I hopped off the tram and walked, as I wasn't sure how much the fines might be). over 8 years ago
+That being said, I have almost always traveled with a valid ticket, and not had a problem (the one time I forgot my wallet I hopped off the tram and walked, as I wasn't sure how much the fines might be). about 9 years ago